jonesberg/DataAnalysisWithPythonAndPySpark/README.md

 # Data Analysis with Python and PySpark

-This is the companion repository for the _Data Analysis with Python and PySpark_ book (Manning, estimated publishing date: 2022.)
+This is the companion repository for the _Data Analysis with Python and PySpark_ book (Manning, 2022).
 It contains the source code and data download scripts, when pertinent.

 ## Get the data